wp-plugins/fcchat/readme.txt

 Tested up to: 3.9.1
 Stable tag: 3.6.0.8.1

-PLEASE READ UPGRADE NOTICE before updating.
+IMPORTANT UPDATE: Please update your host value to 'chat.fastcatsoftware.com'.

 An interface for real time chat, video conferencing, instant messaging, and more.

 == Description ==